 Single Subject Teaching Credential (Secondary)

 Individuals who want to teach middle or high school in California typically earn a Single Subject Teaching Credential.
 Students interested in pursuing a single subject teaching credential usually major in the content area they wish to teach.
-All credential candidates are required to pass the California Subject Examination for Teachers (CSET) in their content area.
+Most credential candidates are required to pass the California Subject Examination for Teachers (CSET) in their content area.